protocol/web3-dev-team/proposals/TEMPLATE.md

 #### What does done look like?
 _What specific deliverables should completed to consider this project done?_
+The initial milestone is to have set of documents online that cover the basics, backed up by partners.

 ####  What does success look like?
 _Success means impact.
 How will we know we did the right thing?_

 <!--
 Provide success criteria.
 These might include particular metrics, desired changes in the types of bug reports being filed, desired changes in qualitative user feedback (measured via surveys, etc), etc.